RingComics/ultskylauncher/.junie/guidelines.md

    - Re-run only the failing test suite (unit or e2e) to verify your fixes
      - For more detailed debugging information with e2e tests, use: `DEBUG=true npm run test:e2e`
    - Once the failing tests pass, run the other test suite to ensure complete validation
-   - Clean up by removing any temporary files created during testing (such as `output.txt` or other Junie-specific outputs)

 3. Repeat this test-fix-validate cycle until all tests pass successfully.

+4. Clean up by removing any temporary files created by junie (such as `output.txt` or other Junie-specific outputs)

 ## Test Framework Information